 - Comes with all assembly accessories

-As I have mentioned, Mecor is fairly well-known for the excellent upholstered beds in its lineup.
-If you’re not partial to the classic, gray linen one I’ve just mentioned, you may prefer the beige or brown linen frame with gold trims on the headboard and the footboard.
-That model has a headboard of adjustable height, so it’ll be visible even if you choose to get a box spring.
+As I have mentioned, Allewie is fairly well-known for the excellent upholstered beds in its lineup.
+If you’re not partial to the classic, gray linen one I’ve just mentioned, you may prefer the orange or green linen frame with 16-inch wingbacks.

-Alternatively, you might prefer one of the faux leather options:
+Alternatively, you might prefer one of the other materials:

-These models all come in the same sizes and weight capacities, so they should all be as durable and quiet as you need them to be.
+These models all come in similar sizes and weight capacities, so they should all be as durable and quiet as you need them to be.

 Throughout my reviews, I’ve tried to emphasize what makes these products the quietest bed frames on the market.
 However, if you want your bedroom to have a certain kind of look that wasn’t represented on my list, here are some of the things you should pay attention to while shopping.
 Even if you decide to get a custom frame, you should make sure your contractor is aware of your preference.